Ghost goal: Bulgaria v Romania at Euro 1996

-England v Germany at the 2010 World Cup
+England v Germany at the 2010 FIFA World Cup

-On 27 June 2010, England were playing Germany in the knockout round of the 2010 World Cup in Bloemfontein.
+On 27 June 2010, England were playing Germany in the knockout round of the 2010 FIFA World Cup in Bloemfontein.
 In the 38th minute, 53 seconds after Matthew Upson had scored for England, Frank Lampard shot the ball and it hit the underside of the crossbar, resulting in it crossing the line into the goal but bouncing back into the field of play due to backspin (without hitting the net).
 Neither the referee nor his assistant were in a position to award the goal.
 Had the goal been given, England would have drawn level at 2–2.
 Germany, where this goal was given names like "Wembley goal reloaded", "inverted Wembley goal" or "revenge for Wembley", went on to win the game 4–1.

 England v Ukraine at Euro 2012

-On 19 June 2012, on the final matchday of the group stage of UEFA Euro 2012, the match between England and Ukraine featured a ghost goal by Ukraine's Marko Dević.
-With co-hosts Ukraine trailing 0–1, Dević's shot was hooked clear from behind the England goal-line by John Terry under the eyes of a fifth official standing beside the goal.
+On 19 June 2012, on the final match day of the group stage of UEFA Euro 2012, the match between England and Ukraine featured a ghost goal by Ukraine's Marko Dević; with co-hosts Ukraine trailing 1–0, Dević's shot was hooked clear from behind the England goal-line by John Terry under the eyes of a fifth official standing beside the goal.
 However, Dević's teammate Artem Milevskyi was offside in the build-up to the incident, which also went unnoticed by the match officials.
-The following day, UEFA and its chief refereeing officer Pierluigi Collina admitted an error had been made and that Ukraine had been denied a legitimate goal.
-Then-FIFA president Sepp Blatter called the use of technology "a necessity".
+Despite that, the incident caused significant embarrassment for UEFA and its president Michel Platini, who had argued several days prior that the goal-line official system that was introduced at the tournament would obviate any need for a technological solution.
+The following day, UEFA and its chief refereeing officer Pierluigi Collina admitted an error had been made and that Ukraine had been denied a legitimate goal, and FIFA president Sepp Blatter called the use of goal-line technology "a necessity".